-Here, we use the regional model RegCM4 (Giorgi et al., 2012), nested into the earth system model developed by the Max Planck Institute for Meteorology (MPI-ESM-P; Stevens et al., 2013), to investigate possible atmosphere-cryosphere
+Here, we use the regional model RegCM4 (Giorgi et al., 2012), nested into the Earth system model developed by the Max Planck Institute for Meteorology in palaeo mode (MPI-ESM-P; Stevens et al., 2013), to investigate possible atmosphere-cryosphere interactions leading to the expansion of the LGM glaciers in the European Alps, particularly with respect to the seasonality and spatial variability in atmospheric circulation and associated precipitation.
+In this regard, in order to be consistent with the periods of available MPI-ESM-P fields providing the initial and boundary conditions to run our RCM, here the simulated LGM corresponds to 21 ka, the last phase of the actual LGM, which is considered to be the standard in palaeoclimate modelling according to the Palaeoclimate Modelling Intercomparison Project (PMIP3) protocol (Braconnot et al., 2012).

-- 85 interactions leading to the expansion of the LGM glaciers in the European Alps, in particular as related to the seasonality and spatial variability of atmospheric circulations and associated precipitation.
-In this regard, in order to be consistent with the periods of available MPI-ESM-P fields providing the initial and boundary conditions to run our RCM, here the simulated LGM corresponds to 21 ka BP, the last phase of the actual LGM, which is considered the standard in palaeoclimate modelling according to the PMIP3 protocol (Braconnot et al., 2012). - 90 A glacier's sensitivity to changes in climate conditions is reflected by the Equilibrium Line Altitude (ELA), i.e., the line separating the accumulation area from the ablation one (Haeberli et al., 2007; Lie et al., 2003; Mcgrath et al., 2017; Zemp et al., 2008; Kuhlemann et al., 2008).
-More precisely, the ELA is defined as the spatially averaged altitude of the set of points on the surface of the glacier where the ice mass balance is zero at a given time (Cogley et al., 2011).
-When the ELA is inferred at a regional scale without considering the effects of the morphology of the surface (i.e., shading, avalanching, snow drifting, - 95 glacier geometry or debris-cover) and it is averaged over at least some decades, it is called environmental ELA (envELA) which represents the theoretical altitude where a glacier can form and be sustained in a region (Anderson et al., 2018).
+A glacier's sensitivity to changes in the climate conditions is reflected by the equilibrium line altitude (ELA); i.e. the line separating the accumulation area from the ablation one (Haeberli et al., 2007; Lie et al., 2003; Mcgrath et al., 2017; Zemp et al., 2008; Kuhlemann et al., 2008).
+More precisely, the ELA is defined as the spatially averaged altitude of the set of points on the surface of the glacier at which the ice mass balance is zero at a given time (Cogley et al., 2011).
+When the ELA is inferred at a regional scale without considering the effects of the morphology of the surface (i.e. shading, avalanching, snow drifting, glacier geometry, or debris cover), and it is averaged over at least some decades, it is called the environmental ELA (envELA), which represents the theoretical altitude at which a glacier can form and be sustained in a region (Anderson et al., 2018).
 Therefore, changes in ELA are especially powerful indicators of climate-glacier interactions.
-Here, we estimate the envELA of Alpine glaciers at 21 ka BP and pre-industrial (PI) times following the method developed by Žebre et al. (2021).
-We calculate the envELA using a simple parametric equation based on the theory of mass and energy conservation, which relates simulated

-100 summer temperature and annual precipitation (Ohmura and Boettcher, 2018) disregarding the local topographic effects acting on glaciers.
-An advantage of this method is that it does not require elaborate input datasets as in more sophisticated approaches which include the glacier dynamics driven by mass balance processes (e.g., Huss and Hock, 2015; Zekollari et al., 2020).
-Finally, we assess the different contributions to the 21 ka BP glacier envELA, and in particular the concurrent action of low temperatures, reduced snowmelt, and evaporation, increased southerly moist air advection towards the Southern Alps, 105 intensified cyclogenesis in the Tyrrhenian region and convection during the warmer months.
+Here, we estimate the envELA of Alpine glaciers at 21 ka and for pre-industrial (PI) times, following the method developed by Žebre et al. (2021).
+We calculate the envELA using a simple parametric equation based on the theory of mass and energy conservation, which relates simulated summer temperature and annual precipitation (Ohmura and Boettcher, 2018) and disregards the local topographic effects acting on glaciers.
+An advantage of this method is that it does not require elaborate input datasets as seen in more sophisticated approaches which include the glacier dynamics driven by mass balance processes (e.g. Huss and Hock, 2015; Zekollari et al., 2020).
+Finally, we assess the different contributions to the 21 ka glacier envELA, particularly the concurrent action of low temperatures, reduced snowmelt, and evaporation, increased southerly moist air advection towards the southern Alps, intensified cyclogenesis in the Tyrrhenian region, and convection during the warmer months.